 Linked Lists (Singly & Doubly)

-• Doubly Linked List: A linear data structure where each element (node) points to both the next and the previous element in the sequence.
+2. Doubly Linked List: Each node points to both the next and the previous node.
+(Allows bi-directional traversal, more memory).

 Practice Exercise